Justice and Welfare Party

-The Justice and Welfare Party (Ururka Caddaalada iyo Daryeelka, UCID; حزب العدالة والتنمية), sometimes translated as the Justice and Welfare Association, is the oldest political party in Somaliland.
-The party tends to be supported by people from the Garhajis clan and some sub-clans of the Dir.
+The Justice and Welfare Party (Ururka Caddaalada iyo Daryeelka, UCID; حزب العدالة والتنمية), sometimes translated as the Justice and Welfare Association, and also known as For Justice and Development, was the oldest political party in Somaliland.
+The party tended to be supported by people from the Cidagale and Garxajis and some sub-clans of the Isaaq.

 UCID was founded in 2001 by Somaliland politician Faysal Ali Warabe, with its program being inspired by that of the Finnish Social Democratic Party.
-Mr. Waraabe also serves as its Chairman.
-The party has been described as the only one at a national level to adhere to a specific political ideology.
+Waraabe also served as its Chairman.
+The party had been described as the only one at a national level that adhered to a specific political ideology.

 Based in Hargeisa, the political party came in third place during the 2003 Somaliland presidential election, receiving 16% of the votes.

 In the parliamentary elections held on 29 September 2005, the party won 26.9% of the vote and 21 out of 82 seats.